-We strongly recommend that you complete your prenatal education no later than your 36th week of pregnancy.
+This class is appropriate for all families with a little one on the way.
+If you are giving birth we strongly recommend that you complete your prenatal education no later than your 36th week of pregnancy.
 Starting this course between weeks 28-32 will allow you time to comfortably integrate the content into your birth preparation and further explore topics that spark your interest.

 Note: Many classes fill up quickly!
 If you would like to take our Childbirth Prep 6 Week Series you may need to begin prior to 28 weeks.

 If you would like to attend this workshop virtually, CLICK HERE to register.

 Newborn Care & Parenting is designed for parents-to-be needing practical information on caring for your newborn.
 This workshop will increase your confidence through the transition to parenthood and incorporates direct instruction paired with hands-on practice.

 The focus of the class is the first 1-2 months of your baby’s life outside of the womb.
 You’ll learn how to adjust to being a parent and take care of yourself at the same time.
 Newborn appearance and clinical procedures will be summarized.
 Methods for swaddling, diapering and soothing newborns will be demonstrated and practiced.

 -Content covered in these sessions is included in the Details section below.

 -We recommend taking Breast/Chest Feeding Class prior to this class if you plan to nurse your baby as this topic will NOT be discussed at length.

 -Participants are encouraged to dress comfortably as you will be on the floor for the hands-on portion of the class.